We seek to generate high returns through a long-term, contrarian approach that identifies undervalued companies likely to undergo transformation.

 Experienced Team with Long Track Record

-Shigeru Aoyagi is the Team Leader and a portfolio manager on the Value Strategy Fund Management Team.
-He started his career with Nikko Securities in April 1986, then joined Nikko International Capital Management (now Nikko Asset Management) in March 1995.
-He has specialized in managing the Japan Value Equity strategy for institutional investors since February 1997 and was appointed the Team Leader in April 2010.
+Shigeru Aoyagi is the Team Leader of the Value Strategy Fund Management Team.
+He started his career with Nikko Securities in 1986, then joined Nikko International Capital Management (now Nikko Asset Management) in 1995.
+He has been the lead portfolio manager of the Japan Value Equity Strategy and its primary decision maker since its inception in 1996.

-The Value Strategy Fund Management Team has extensive experience in Japanese equities and includes three portfolio managers and three value analysts.
-The Value Team is also supported by Nikko AM’s robust equity research platform, consisting of a team of experienced analysts and which has strength across all sectors, market caps and styles.
+The Value Strategy Fund Management Team has extensive experience in Japanese equities and includes four portfolio managers and three value analysts (one of whom concurrently works as a portfolio manager).
+The Value Team is also supported by Nikko AM’s robust equity research platform, consisting of a team of experienced sector analysts.

 Focus on Turn-Around Catalysts

-We seek to understand whether poor stock performance is due to a structural or cyclical issue, and invest in companies that we believe are underperforming due to structural issues, but possess a turn-around catalyst — what we call "Phase 1" stocks which are the focus of this strategy, and comprise around 60 – 70% of the portfolio*.
+We seek to understand whether poor stock performance is due to a structural or cyclical issue, and invest in companies that we believe are underperforming due to structural issues, but possess a turn-around catalyst—what we call "Phase 1" stocks, which are the main focus of the strategy and comprise around 60–70% of the portfolio*.

 Phase 1 Stocks: